-- 6.1 The Provider must ensure that: - (a) any location from which the Services are provided and any information delivered by electronic means that forms part of the delivery of the Services (such as online information or information delivered by telephone): - (i) is accessible to people with a disability; - (ii) is presented in a manner that upholds and maintains the good reputation of the Services, as determined by the Department; and - (iii) in relation to locations, has appropriate facilities for use by the Participants, including access to clean drinking water and toilets; and - (b) it takes all reasonable steps to avoid acts or omissions which the Provider could reasonably foresee would be likely to cause injury to Participants or any other individuals at the locations referred to in clause 6.1(a). - 6.2 In designing and developing any Deed Material, the Provider must comply with Australian Government accessibility standards as specified in any Guidelines.
+- 6.1 The Provider must ensure that: - (a) any location from which the Services are provided, including the location of any Course or Employer Visit, and any information delivered by electronic means that forms part of the delivery of the Services (such as online training or information delivered by telephone): - (i) is accessible to people with a disability; - (ii) is presented in a manner that upholds and maintains the good reputation of the Services, as determined by the Department; - (iii) in relation to locations, has appropriate facilities for use by the Participants, including access to clean drinking water and toilets; and - (iv) in relation to each Site, uses appropriate badging and signs with the name of the Provider, and/or the Course, in accordance with any Guidelines; - (b) any virtual environment used for the delivery of the Services (including a Course) complies with the requirements in this Deed including any Guidelines; and - (c) it takes all reasonable steps to avoid acts or omissions which the Provider could reasonably foresee would be likely to cause injury to Participants or any other individuals at the locations referred to in clause 6.1(a). - 6.2 In designing and developing any Deed Material, the Provider must comply with Australian Government accessibility standards as specified in any Guidelines.